Typical API Usage Scenarios

 With the attachment IDs in hand, initiate a GET request to https://api.precoro.com/attachments/{id} for each attachment you want to download.
 This will allow you to download the associated files.

 In the response, you should find a dataItemCustomFields field.
-This field contains a collection of custom fields for the item.
+This field contains a collection of custom fields for the items.

 For example, let’s take a request with Invoices: https://api.precoro.com/invoices/45

-Inside the dataItemCustomFields, you can find all the Items Custom Fields and their values.
+Inside the dataItemCustomFields, you can find all the Custom Fields for Items and their values.
 Find the itemCustomField within the custom field object.
 It has an ID value you need to retrieve.

-2. Get Items Custom Field information by ID
+2. Get Custom Fields for Items information by ID

-Send a GET request itemcustomfields/{id} to receive data on ICF.
-To do this, we take the ID value from one of the fields, add it to the request, and get all the information on that ICF.
+Send a GET request itemcustomfields/{id} to receive data on CFI.
+To do this, we take the ID value from one of the fields, add it to the request, and get all the information on that CFI.

 3. Get Updated Data